InfinixCox/android-focus-planner/README.md

 # Android Focus Planner & Blocker

 ## Project Overview
-This project aims to build an offline Android application focused on productivity and digital well-being.
-It combines a personal planner with a robust app blocker.
+This project aims to build a **Hybrid** Android application focused on productivity and digital well-being.
+It combines a personal planner, a robust app blocker, and an **AI-powered productivity coach**.

 ### Target Device
 - **Device:** Infinix Note 30 Pro